psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ## 4. Response Mode "jwt"

 This draft defines the additional response mode "jwt" for OAuth authorization requests in accordance with [OIDM].
-The response mode "jwt" causes the authorization server to encode the authorization response as a JWT.
+The response mode "jwt" causes the authorization server to encode most of the authorization response as a JWT.

 ### 4.1.
 The JWT Response Document

+Depending on the response type, the JWT contains the authorization response parameters as defined in [RFC6749], sections 4.1.2 and 4.2.2, except the `state` response parameter.

+For the grant type authorization code this is:

+* `code` - the authorization code

+For the grant type "token" these are:

+* `access_token` - the access token
+* `token_type` - the type of the access token
+* `expires_in` - when the access token expires
+* `scope` - the scope granted with the access token

-The JWT contains the credentials issued for a particular response type along with the following additional data utilized to secure the transmission:
+The JWT also contains further data utilized to secure the transmission:

 * `iss` - the issuer URL of the authorization server that created the response
 * `aud` - the client_id of the client the response is intended for
 * `exp` - expiration of the JWT
 * `s_hash` - the hash of the state value as defined in FAPI Part 2

-Note: The "state" parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
+Note: The `state` parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
 The `s_hash` claim of the JWT will provide a cryptographically protected binding between the state and the response parameters contained in the JWT.

-When used in conjunction with the response type "code", the code is conveyed as additional field "code" of the JWT.
-The following is an example JWT:
+The following example shows an JWT for response type "code":

 ```
 {